DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - Finding a way to *dynamically deliver story content* to the player
 - Finding a way to *tutorialize information* within the game's narrative

+Now that I think about it, we could even change how the existing

 ### Avoid Long Unbroken Conversations
 - One thing I've seen a little of through playtesting is just how little tolerance players can have for long portions of dialogue
 - Considering the fact that this game is targeting an audience that is more invested in the action of the game than the story, I think it's important to keep this in mind